JetBrains/teamcity-documentation/topics/integrating-teamcity-with-vcs-hosting-services.md

 </note>

-### Connecting to Visual Studio Team Services
+### Connecting to Azure DevOps Services

-You can configure a connection to your Visual Studio Team Services to create a [project from URL](creating-and-editing-projects.md), create a [VCS root from URL](guess-settings-from-repository-url.md), create [TFS](team-foundation-server.md) VCS root, or create [Team Foundation Work Items](team-foundation-work-items.md) tracker.
+You can configure a connection to your Azure DevOps Services to create a [project from URL](creating-and-editing-projects.md), create a [VCS root from URL](guess-settings-from-repository-url.md), create [TFS](team-foundation-server.md) VCS root, or create [Team Foundation Work Items](team-foundation-work-items.md) tracker.

-To configure a connection to Visual Studio Team Services, follow these steps:
+To configure a connection to Azure DevOps Services, follow these steps:
 1. In __Project Administration | Connections__, click __Add Connection__.
-2. Select `_Visual Studio Team Services_` as the connection type.
+2. Select `_Azure DevOps Services_` as the connection type.
-The page that opens provides the parameters to be used when connecting TeamCity to Visual Studio Team Services.
+The page that opens provides the parameters to be used when connecting TeamCity to Azure DevOps Services.
-3. Log in to your Visual Studio Team Services account to create a personal access token with All scopes as described in the [Microsoft documentation](https://www.visualstudio.com/en-us/docs/setup-admin/team-services/use-personal-access-tokens-to-authenticate).
+3. Log in to your Azure DevOps Services account to create a personal access token with All scopes as described in the [Microsoft documentation](https://www.visualstudio.com/en-us/docs/setup-admin/team-services/use-personal-access-tokens-to-authenticate).
-4. Continue configuring the connection in TeamCity: on the Add Connection page that is open, specify
+4. Continue configuring the connection in TeamCity: on the __Add Connection__ page that is open, specify
    * the server URL in the `https://{account}.visualstudio.com` format or your Team Foundation Server web portal as `https://{server}:8080/tfs/`
    * your personal access token
 5. Save the connection settings.
-6. The connection is configured, and now a small Visual Studio Team Services icon becomes active in several places where a repository URL can be specified: [create project from URL](creating-and-editing-projects.md#Creating+project+pointing+to+repository+URL), [create VCS root from URL](guess-settings-from-repository-url.md), create [TFS](team-foundation-server.md) VCS root, create [Team Foundation Work Items](team-foundation-work-items.md) tracker.
-Click the icon, log in to Visual Studio Team Services and authorize TeamCity.
+6. The connection is configured, and now a small Azure DevOps Services icon becomes active in several places where a repository URL can be specified: [create project from URL](creating-and-editing-projects.md#Creating+project+pointing+to+repository+URL), [create VCS root from URL](guess-settings-from-repository-url.md), create [TFS](team-foundation-server.md) VCS root, create [Team Foundation Work Items](team-foundation-work-items.md) tracker.
+Click the icon, log in to Azure DevOps Services and authorize TeamCity.
 TeamCity will be granted full access to all of the resources that are available to you.
 __Since TeamCity 2017.2 EAP1__, when configuring Commit Status Publisher for Git repositories hosted in TFS/VSTS, the personal access token can be filled out automatically if a VSTS project connection is configured.

 <tip>